Nathan13888/GeniusHour/collections/_posts/2021-12-06-redux-experimental-design.md

 Failing to plan is planning to fail, but refusing to ever change the plan?
 That’s shooting yourself in the foot.

 It should come as no surprise, then, that the original experimental design document – posted before I started working through the experiment – is not 100% reflective of what ended up happening.
 Adjustments were made along the way.
-The following is an overview of the changes I made and why, and a PDF containing a revised experiment procedure can be found [here](https://drive.google.com/file/d/1oWzcSQVJdO0K7FSIWbDjZ6_O5nxLl9ci/view?usp=sharing).
+The following is an overview of the changes I made and why, and a PDF containing a revised experiment procedure can be found [ERRATA 2021.12.16: 1.25 mL food colouring should be added to each dyebath] [here](https://drive.google.com/file/d/1oWzcSQVJdO0K7FSIWbDjZ6_O5nxLl9ci/view?usp=sharing).

 ## Dye Concentration